 Our Dining Room is available for any patients or visitors to use for meetings, family gatherings or meals.
 We’ve hosted birthday parties, holiday and family dinners.
-Visitors are welcome to bring their own food or can arrange for our in-house chef per standard visitor meal costs to prepare dinner for the group.
+Visitors are welcome to bring their own food or can arrange for our in-house cook per standard visitor meal costs to prepare dinner for the group.

 Our library is used most commonly when a large number of family members or visitors are seeing one patient, in order to not crowd the patient’s room.
 There are a TV and board games available as activities to share or to help pass the time.
 A pull-out couch is also present for use should a visitation go late into the evening.